-Castello di Poppi, Poppi
+4. Castello di Poppi, Poppi

 Poppi Castle (Castello di Poppi) was the former property of the noble family of the Conti Guidi.
 You can find this striking castle in Poppi, which is in the region of Tuscany.

-Countess Guidi, Matelda was the most beautiful, and sought-after woman in Poppi.
+Countess Guidi, Matelda, was the most beautiful, and sought-after woman in Poppi.
 Her husband, Conti Guidi, was much older than his bride, and would punish anyone who’d even look at her.

-When the Count was away on military or political commitments, Matelda took the opportunity to have new lovers.
+When the Count was away on military or political commitments, Matelda took the opportunity to take new lovers.
 The only problem was, she couldn’t let anyone find out about her clandestine relationships.
 It would risk ending her prosperous marriage, and potentially her own life.

 The townspeople soon began linking her to the deaths, and Matelda was eventually caught and put in the tower.
 Since then, many locals have reported seeing a beautiful woman dressed in white looking out from the castle.

 Each room is individually decorated with hand painted designs.
 It also offers panoramic views of the surrounding Casentino Forest National Park.
-The wellness centre is small, but they have a sauna, aromatherapy treatments, and a relaxation area with herbal teas.
+The wellness center is small, but they have a sauna, aromatherapy treatments, and a relaxation area with herbal teas.

-Castello di Fénis, Aosta Valley
+5. Castello di Fénis, Aosta Valley